-'Tis the season for consumerism, yes, but also 'tis the season to find some great deals on home office necessities for your freelance business.
+'Tis the season to find some great deals on home office necessities for your freelance business.

 First of all, does it seem weird that as a travelpreneur, I'd even have a home office?

 Fair question.
 And you're right.
 Having a proper home office was something I avoided for a long time.

 "But I don't want to own a bunch of crap!"

 Those are things I used to say.

 See that double desk right there?
 It's where I'm writing this post now.

 And believe me, if I was doing this while sitting on my couch or eating a croissant at a cafe, writing this wouldn't be my #1 priority.

 I've been freelancing for three years and it's taken this amount of time to accept that a home office is a MUST.
 I only wish I had done it sooner.

 See, the way I live as a travelpreneur is that I'm not on the road 24/7.
 I travel for about 1/3 of the year.
 And the rest of the time is spent at home in Toronto.